The Miser’s 3 Things:

 - Decide whether 2018’s resolutions can carry over into the new year, and how you’ll make good on them.

 - If you can, make a small increase to your 401(k) contribution.
 Identify ways to cut your budget or earn extra income.

-Earlier this year, The Miser made a handful of money resolutions, which you can read in all their glory here.
+Earlier this year, I made a handful of money resolutions, which you can read here.